Aikiro42/Project-45/docs/branch-changelogs/direct-pushes.md

 # New
-- add distinct chamber indicator sprites for ballistic and energy weapons (experimental is WIP)
+- Added distinct chamber indicator sprites for ballistic and energy weapons (experimental is WIP)
-- added the Pyroclast, a weapon that deals substantial fire damage but explodes and jams when you overcharge it.
+- Added the Pyroclast, a weapon that deals substantial fire damage but explodes and jams when you overcharge it.
+- Added the Bullet Cutter, a barrel mod for ballistic weapons that increases multishot.
+Incompatible with ballistic shotguns and other certain ballistic weapons.

 # Changes
 - Improve Electric Ammo VFX